This is Christ's church.

 As a member of the Evangelical Lutheran Church of America (ELCA) with our hands, we do God's work of restoring and reconciling communities in Jesus Christ's name throughout the world.
 We are a church that belongs to Christ.
 There is a place for you here.
 We live in many different communities, span all ages, cultures and races and bring to this church unique life experiences and perspectives.
 Seek answers to your questions and discover what God is calling you to in life.

-We confess the Triune God — Father, Son, and Holy Spirit.
+We confess the Triune God as Father, Son, and Holy Spirit.

 We proclaim Jesus Christ as Lord and Savior.